kusari-network/kusari-docs/docs/what-to-try/validator.md

 !!! hint
     In short:
     The **Stash-Account** is where you keep all the funds you want to stake.
 We recommend to protect it's private key with a hardware wallet like Ledger or Trezor.
     The **Controller-Account** is used to control actions related to your staking However, you can start and operate a validator without hardware wallets.
+This may be a viable option on a but is certainly not recommended once liqudity is provided.

 The Stash Account will be used to bond/unbond your funds and to choose the address of the Controller Account.
 The Controller Account will be used to take actions on behalf of the bonded funds.